Happily Never After

 “I have my ways,” Nathan says with his signature lopsided grin.

 Mrs. White walks around, handing out study guides and assigning tutors to prospective students.
 She approached me late last week asking if I could spare the time to help a student study.
 I won’t lie, I almost passed, but I thought it would also look good on my resume.
-When I agreed, I could tell I had just helped in lifting a massive weight off Mrs. White’s shoulders.
-I won’t know who I’m tutoring until the student approaches me.
-But I happen to overhear the conversation to my left.
+When I agreed, I could tell I had just lifted a massive weight off her shoulders.
+I already know who I’m tutoring, and I’m not mad.
+I think we’ll get along fine.

 “Gemma.”

 Knots instantly form in the pit of my stomach.
+That’s not right.
 The rock really looks good right about now.

 “You’ll have to discuss scheduling with her,” Mrs. White continues.
-“If you fail another test, you risk failing the course completely.
+“If you fail another test, you risk failing the quarter completely.
 Take advantage of this setup.
 It’s meant to help you.”

 I groan and fold my arms over my desk, setting my head on the soft flesh.